poe-platform/poe-protocol/docs/spec.md

     the response is rendered as Markdown by the Poe client.
 If it is `text/plain`, the response is rendered as plain text.
 Other values are unsupported and are treated like `text/plain`.
-  - `linkify` (boolean, defaults to true): If this is true, Poe will automatically add links to the response that generate additional queries to the bot server.
+  - `linkify` (boolean, defaults to false): If this is true, Poe will automatically add links to the response that generate additional queries to the bot server.
-  - `suggested_replies` (boolean, defaults to true): If this is true, Poe will suggest followup messages to the user that they might want to send to the bot.
+  - `suggested_replies` (boolean, defaults to false): If this is true, Poe will suggest followup messages to the user that they might want to send to the bot.
 If this is false, no suggested replies will be shown to the user.
 Note that the protocol also supports bots sending their own suggested replies (see below).
 If the bot server